+Confirmed oye C MO differences has

+100% 2

+Management DIM papirodea supporting evidence of monthly salary reconciliations; issues raised were addressed Therefore the financial impact of the finding has been resolved 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - illiance is rollowing up on the remaining uncleared immaterial issues during the mid- year AFS preparations,

+30 November 2022

+Financial Accounting Manager ı

-Confirmed with Employee related cost Working paper that differences has been reconciled Confirmed Audited financial statements and Mid-year AFS the corrections made.
-100% 100% Management responded with supporting evidence of monthly , release issues raised were addressed Therefore the financial impact of the finding has been resolved finance is following up on the remaining uncleared immaterial issues during the mid-year AFS preparations.
-Management submitted all the requested information, Management litors manual leave form for sick, special, and maternity leave, no journal was passed for the reconciling items of salary reconciliation for January 2022.
-No November 2 November 2 30 2022 90 2022 Chief Financial Officer Financial Accounting Manager ^ Chief Financial Officer Financial Accounting Manager Management disagrees with audit with audit finding, management is aware that payroll running on VIP 300 PEOPLE software differs sometime after integration on to the SAGE Evolution system the two systems are agreed by the Finance Manager.
-Management performs salary payroll reconciliations on monthly basis and reconciling items are investigated and /ed afte reconciliations and the year-end reconciliation by management.
-Management agrees with audit, RFI 20 information has been submitted now.
-CoAF 13: Employee related cost: differences between payroll report and GL CoAF 15: Limitation of Scope: Payroll compensation of employees and employee benefit BP(RFI 20) CoAF 13 CoAF 15
+The state of the s cost: differences between with audit finding, management is aware that payroll running on VIP 300 PEOPLE software differs sometime Accounting after integration on to the SAGE Evolution system the two systems are agreed by the Finance Manager.
+Management performs salary payroll reconciliations on monthly basis and reconciling items are investigated and reconciliation is approved afterwards.
+Kindly find the 12 monthly reconciliation by management.

+con 13.
+Employee related cost: differences between payroll report and GL

+: